isaactabor21/LDS-Project-1/README.md

-# LDS-Project-1 College tuition, diversity, and pay
+# Launch Data Science (LDS)-Project-1 College tuition, diversity, and pay

-This is a project that I completed as a part of the Forge program (https://joinforge.co/launch-ds) that I eventually taught.
+This is a project that I completed individually as a part of the Forge program (https://joinforge.co/launch-ds) that I eventually taught.
 It was completed over the course of one week.

 The Project Brief was as follows: